dsdavis4/dyna-record/README.md

 #### Error handling

 The method is designed to throw errors under various conditions, such as transaction cancellation due to failed conditional checks.
-For instance, if you attempt to create a `Grade` for an `Assignment` that already has one, the method throws a `TransactionWriteFailedError`.
+For instance, if you attempt to create a `Grade` for an `Assignment` that already has one, the method throws a [TransactionWriteFailedError](https://dyna-record.com/classes/TransactionWriteFailedError.html).

 #### Notes